MehulDV/Instacart-Grocery-Data-Analytics/README.md

 This project leverages Scala and Apache Spark to perform large-scale data analytics on the Instacart grocery shopping dataset.
 The analysis focuses on understanding customer purchasing patterns, product associations, and reorder behaviors to help improve online grocery services.

+This project uses the [Instacart Online Grocery Basket Analysis Dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset) from Kaggle, which contains detailed information about customer orders.
+By leveraging distributed computing, the project efficiently processes large datasets, providing actionable insights that can be used by retailers to optimize marketing strategies and improve customer satisfaction.

 ## Table of Contents

 - [Introduction](#introduction)